Fire Safety Policies

 Candles & Incense

-Candles and incense are prohibited on campus*.
-Anyone found having a candle(s) or incense will incur at minimum a $100 fine with 20 hours of restitution to the community to a maximum fine of $500 per candle or incense stick, and the items will be confiscated.
+Candles and incense are prohibited on campus.
+Anyone found having a candle(s) or incense will incur at minimum a $50 (per candle or incense stick) fine with up to 5 hours of restitution to the community to a maximum fine of $500 per infraction and the items will be confiscated.
 Any student responsible for a fire started by a burning candle or incense may lose the privilege to live on campus and will be financially responsible for all associated damages.
-Students seeking permission to use candles or incense for religious observances are encouraged to contact the Chaplaincy (ext.
-6080) to seek alternate locations on campus.
+Burning of candles or incense within the Chapel of the Holy Innocents and the Center for Spiritual Life is prohibited.
+Battery-operated candles may be used if needed.
+If candles and/or incense are used for religious observances, you must get permission from the Chaplaincy at firstname.lastname@example.org

-Smoking is not permitted in the interiors of any buildings, nor on balconies, breezeways or decks of any buildings.
-Anyone found smoking in a prohibited area will be fined a minimum of a $100 with 20 hours of restitution to the community to a maximum of $500.
+Smoking, including vaping, is not permitted in the interiors of any buildings, nor on balconies, breezeways or decks of any buildings.
+Anyone found smoking in a prohibited area will be fined a minimum of a $150 with up to 5 hours of restitution to the community to a maximum of $500.
 Any student responsible for a fire started from smoking, or improper disposal of smoking materials may lose the privilege to live on campus and will be financially responsible for all associated damages.

 Cut trees are not permitted in residence hall rooms or common spaces as they cannot be properly treated with flame retardant solutions.
 Any decorations must be flame retardant by checking tags or wrappers prior to their purchase.
 Decorations must not be placed in front of exits and covering doors.
 All lights must be tagged as having been approved by Underwriters Laboratories.
 Discard damaged light sets (frayed wires, loose connections, broken/cracked sockets).
 All electrical decorations must be unplugged when unattended.